Fees and financial support

 Learn about the fees and expenses for the MFRM program, and the financial support available to you as a Rotman student.

-The Tuition Fee for students entering the MFRM program in fall 2022 is:
+The program fee for students entering the MFRM program in fall 2022 is:

-The Rotman School strives to recruit the best candidates to its programs, and is committed to helping you afford your education by providing you with a broad range of financial options.
+The Rotman School strives to recruit the best candidates to its programs, and is committed to helping you afford your education.
+The following list includes awards, scholarships and loans offered by the University and externally.

 GRI Entrance Awards